spankowitz/spankowitz.github.io/_posts/2021-01-7-Vulnhub_sar.md

 BOOM!
 Shell pops, whoami says I'm root.
 Collect flag, game over.

 What other ways could I have gotten root?
+I didn't even do anything with the php file uploads.